don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise3.md

 ## Encryption

 So far, we've been sending data over HTTP which is plaintext.
 This isn't good.
 When our data isn't encrypted, anyone on the network can intercept and view our data.
 [Wireshark](https://www.wireshark.org/) is a tool that lets you capture and inspect network traffic.
-From the screenshot below, you can see Sarah's password, because the connection between the Arduino and the server is not encrypted.
+From the screenshot below, you can see Sarah's password because the connection between the Arduino and the server is not encrypted.

 ![Screenshot of wireshark capturing a password from an unencrypted connection](images/wireshark.png)